-Ecology and Environment, Inc. Sends Letter to Shareholders
+Ecology And Environment, Inc. Sends Letter to Shareholders

-In this letter, the Board warns shareholders that Mill Road Capital's self-serving agenda is designed solely to benefit itself, and would deprive all other E & E shareholders of the opportunity to benefit from future profits and growth in an environmentally conscious investment.
+In this letter, the Board highlights the extensive qualifications and highly relevant experience of its two Class A director nominees, Michael S. Betrus and Robert J. Untracht.
+E & E also presents a series of facts that demonstrate that Mill Road Capital is providing misleading information in its communications to E & E shareholders.
 The Board urges shareholders to vote "FOR" the Company's highly qualified nominees, by signing, dating and returning the WHITE proxy card.
 A link to the letter can be found below:

 E & E's Letter to Shareholders